pedropaulofb/laderr/documentation/specification.md

 #### Threats

 A **Threat** is an entity that actively exploits vulnerabilities in assets, potentially leading to harm.
-Threats can emerge from **human actions**, **technical failures**, or **natural events**.
-They attempt to compromise an asset’s resilience and can be **inhibited** by controls.
+Threats can emerge from human actions, technical failures, or natural events.
+They attempt to compromise an asset’s resilience and can be inhibited by controls.

 Examples of threats include a _cybercriminal group_, launching ransomware attacks to compromise data security; an _infectious disease outbreak_, spreading through populations and threatening public health infrastructure; an _oil spill_, contaminating marine ecosystems and disrupting local economies; a _social misinformation campaign_, influencing political outcomes and destabilizing trust in institutions; and an _earthquake_, damaging critical infrastructure and causing widespread economic losses.

 ##### Additional Fields of Threats

-- **threatens** (_list of strings, required_): References to the assets that the threat targets.
+- **threatens** (_list of strings, required_): References to the assets that the threat targets. _(Automatically inferred when using LaDeRR Engine.)_
 - **succeededToDamage** (_list of strings, optional_): Assets that the threat successfully damaged.
-This is automatically determined based on the scenario.
+This is automatically determined based on the scenario. _(Automatically inferred when using LaDeRR Engine.)_
 - **failedToDamage** (_list of strings, optional_): Assets that the threat attempted but failed to damage.
-This is automatically determined based on the scenario.
+This is automatically determined based on the scenario. _(Automatically inferred when using LaDeRR Engine.)_

-The relationships between threats and assets—whether a threat targets, successfully damages, or fails to damage an asset—can be inferred from the underlying interactions between **capabilities** and **vulnerabilities**.
+The relationships between threats and assets—whether a threat targets, successfully damages, or fails to damage an asset—can be inferred from the underlying interactions between capabilities and vulnerabilities.
 When using LaDeRR Engine, these relations do not need to be explicitly declared, as they will be automatically derived based on the system's defined capabilities, vulnerabilities, and their interactions.

 If the scenario is **RESILIENT**, all damage attempts by threats result in `failedToDamage`.
 If the scenario is **NOT_RESILIENT**, some threats will have `succeededToDamage` relationships with assets.